root-project/analysis-grand-challenge/README.md

-# Analysis Grand Challenge (AGC) benchmarks with ROOT
+# Analysis Grand Challenge implementations in modern ROOT

+The analysis code can be found under [`analyses`](https://github.com/root-project/analysis-grand-challenge/tree/main/analyses/).

+## About the Analysis Grand Challenge

-The Analysis Grand Challenge (AGC) is about performing the last steps in an analysis pipeline at scale to test workflows envisioned for the HL-LHC.
+The IRIS-HEP Analysis Grand Challenge (AGC) is about performing the last steps in an analysis pipeline at scale to test workflows envisioned for the HL-LHC.
 This includes:

 - columnar data extraction from large datasets